dapak2002/programming-languages-2022/assignment-1.md

 - highlight what you learned doing this assignment;
 - describe salient points of particular interest to you.

+Specifically for this assignment,
+- for Part 1, choose 5 functions for which you show the computation using equational reasoning, similar to what I asked you to do in hw3;
-Specifically for this assignment, also include discussions on
+- for Part 2, also include discussions on
-- what order of operations you designed for your calculator
+    - what order of operations you designed for your calculator,
-- what examples you used to guide this design
+    - what examples you used to guide this design,
     - how the grammar reflects these design decisions.

 The number of points awarded will depend on how interesting your critical appraisal is.